make-software/casper-net-sdk/Docs/Examples/Counter contract/README.md

 - Read the counter value.
 - Call the `counter_inc` contract entry point to increase the counter.

 NOTE: We use a local network in this example.
 Learn [here](https://casper.network/docs/dapp-dev-guide/setup-nctl) how to install your own local network.
-Alternatively, you can easily adapt the example to use the casper-test network.
-But then you need to skip the transfer from faucet step.
+Alternatively, you can easily adapt the code in this example to use the casper-test network.
+In this case, skip the transfer from faucet step.

 ### Step 1.
 Get a new instance of the Casper client